-A health savings account, or HSA, allows anyone with a qualifying high-deductible health plan to set aside pretax funds to pay for approved medical expenses.
-Your money is held by a qualified HSA trustee (typically a bank, credit union or similar entity) to be used to pay for, or reimburse yourself for, these approved expenses.
+A health savings account allows anyone with a qualifying high-deductible health plan to set aside pretax money to pay for approved medical expenses.
+The funds are held by an HSA trustee (a bank, credit union or other financial institution) until it is withdrawn to pay for certain health-care expenses.

 Who typically uses a health savings account?

-A health insurance plan is considered a HDHP if it has a:
+In 2022, the IRS considers a health insurance plan to be an HDHP if it has a:

 How health savings accounts work

 Check with your employer or insurance agent if you’re not sure whether your health plan is an HDHP.
 Most employers select their own HSA trustee, but an employee is free to choose a different trustee.

 Fees, interest rates, investment options and extra services vary among trustees.
 Some offer helpful features such as electronic storage of your health care receipts and letting you transfer funds between your HSA and checking or savings accounts to make paying medical bills easier.